sourcegraph/about/docs/terms-dotcom.md

 2. **Grant**.
 By posting UGC on or through the Services, you grant (and you represent and warrant that you have all rights necessary to grant) to Sourcegraph a royalty-free, sublicensable, transferable, perpetual, irrevocable, non-exclusive, worldwide license to use, modify, and publish all such UGC via the Services (including your name, voice, and/or likeness as contained in your UGC), including for marketing and promotion.

 3. **Representations and Warranties Regarding UGC**.
-In connection with your UGC, you represent, warrant, and covenant that you have the right to post it, including written consent from anyone referenced or involved, it doesn’t violate any laws (such as IP or privacy rights), and we won’t have to pay anybody else (including you) in order to host it and make it available to other users.
+In connection with your UGC, you represent, warrant, and covenant that you have the right to post it, including written consent from anyone referenced or involved, it doesn't violate any laws (such as IP or privacy rights), and we won’t have to pay anybody else (including you) in order to host it and make it available to other users.

 4. **Responsibility for UGC**.
 We take no responsibility and assume no liability for any UGC that you or any other user or third-party posts.
 You’re solely responsible for your UGC and the consequences of posting it, and you agree that we’re only acting as a passive conduit for your online distribution and publication of your UGC.
 You understand and agree that you may be exposed to UGC that is inaccurate, objectionable, inappropriate for children, or otherwise unsuited to your purpose, and we’re not liable for any damages you allege to incur as a result.